Akanshah520/from-problem-to-pattern/sliding_window/README.md

 ### Fixed-Size Window
 The window size is constant and known in advance.
-The goal is usually to compute an aggregate (sum, average, max, min).
+Used when the problem asks for an aggregate over a fixed range.

 ### Variable-Size Window
 The window size changes dynamically based on a condition.
-The goal is usually to maximize or minimize window length.
+Used when the goal is to maximize or minimize window length while maintaining a constraint.

 ---

 ## Problems Covered

 ### 1. Maximum Sum Subarray of Size K
+**Objective:**
+Find the maximum sum of any contiguous subarray of size `k`.

-- Fixed-size sliding window
+- Window Type: Fixed-size
-- Maintains window sum incrementally
+- Strategy: Maintain window sum by adding the entering element and removing the exiting element
-- Avoids recomputation of overlapping subarrays
+- Time Complexity: `O(n)`
+- Space Complexity: `O(1)`

+---

 ### 2. Longest Subarray with Sum ≤ K
+**Objective:**
+Find the length of the longest contiguous subarray whose sum is less than or equal to `k`.

-- Variable-size sliding window
+- Window Type: Variable-size
-- Works only for non-negative numbers
+- Constraint: All elements must be non-negative
-- Demonstrates dynamic window contraction
+- Strategy: Expand the window greedily and shrink it when the sum constraint is violated
+- Time Complexity: `O(n)`
+- Space Complexity: `O(1)`